Skip links

 Understanding this distinction helps couples ask better questions and feel more confident going into their consultation.
 The doctor’s recommendation will be based on the actual semen analysis, the diagnosis, and what happened in any previous cycles, not on a general assumption that one approach is universally better.

 At Sudha Fertility Centre, Dr. S. Dhanabagyam, Dr. S. Pradeepa, and the embryology team evaluate sperm quality on the day of egg retrieval and make real-time recommendations based on what the sample shows that day.
-Sudha Fertility Centre has dedicated teams and advanced embryology labs across Hyderabad, Chennai, and Coimbatore to support couples through every stage of treatment.
+Sudha Fertility Centre has dedicated teams and advanced embryology labs across Bangalore, Hyderabad, Chennai, and Coimbatore to support couples through every stage of treatment.

 If a cycle is not successful, the team will review what happened, discuss what can be adjusted, and outline the next steps before any further decisions are made.